huaweicloud/terraform-provider-huaweicloud/docs/data-sources/networking_network_v2.md

 ## Attributes Reference

-`id` is set to the ID of the found network.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a data source ID in UUID format.

 * `admin_state_up` - The administrative state of the network.